GrenderG/grenderg.github.io/_posts/2015-07-31-snippet_3_is_internet_available.md

 title: "Snippet #3.
 Know if a device is connected to the internet"
 date: 2015-07-31 17:38:00
 description: Simple way to know if a device is connected to the internet (Wifi or mobile data).
-categories:
+categories: [programming, snippets]
-  - android
-  - internet
-  - snippet
-permalink: "is-internet-available"
+permalink: "blog/is-internet-available"
 published: true
 ---